 Sadbhavana Trust was formed in 1990 by a group of women who worked on empowering and enabling women laborers through education in urban areas of Delhi and UP.
 In 2000, Sadbhavana Trust began working with Muslim women and adolescent girls in lower-income areas in the old city of Lucknow, including Charbagh, Talkotara, Daliganj.
 Sadbhavana Trust aims to support Dalit and Muslim females with limited access to education, resources and financial means with a goal to empower them through capacity building skills and leadership development.
 Their programs are spread across three major areas: 1) A skill development program for girls focused on computer skills, gender rights, videography, and photography and film-making to help them transition to higher education and employment, 2) Provide legal aid and counseling to survivors of GBV and facilitate economic rehabilitation of survivors of communal violence, 3) Mobilizing youth-led community-based social actions.
 Sadbhavana Trust partnered with EMpower grantee CREA in 2017, to develop their Skill development program for adolescent girls.
 This program focuses on building capacities of females in non-traditional skills such as computers, videography, photography, and film-making and connect them with opportunities to gain job exposure in these fields.
 The population that Sadbhavana Trust works with are adolescent girls studying in government schools or pursuing education through open schools.
 They belong to low-income urban families.
 Most of the students belong to vulnerable minorities such as Muslim and Dalit households.
 By partnering with NGO’s, schools and social enterprises, they work at the intersection of education and livelihoods to provide females with marketable skills and job exposure.
 They have plans to expand their work in UP in the next five years.
 Hameeda Khatoon is the director of Sadbhavana Trust and a dynamic leader.
 She holds a Masters in Social Work and has more than 10 years of experience working with female collectives, and leading youth groups on issues of gender-based violence, digital storytelling, leadership development and community research design.

-EMpower’s 1st grant to Sadbhavana Trust will support 70 females from 4 resource-poor communities of Lucknow to gain employability skills and life skills.
+EMpower’s 3rd grant to Sadbhavana will continue to support 50 young women from 4 resource poor communities of Lucknow to gain employability skills and lifeskills.

 Primary Location: Lucknow, Uttar Pradesh